Medically reviewed by Drugs.com. Last updated on Sep 18, 2021.

-Researchers are working on a Zika virus vaccine.
-For now the best prevention is to prevent mosquito bites and reduce mosquito habitats.
+Researchers are working on a vaccine for the Zika virus.
+For now, the best way to prevent infection is to avoid mosquito bites and reduce mosquito habitats.

 Other signs and symptoms may include:

 - Fatigue or a general feeling of discomfort

 See your doctor if you think you or a family member may have the Zika virus, especially if you have recently traveled to an area where there's an ongoing outbreak.
 The U.S. Centers for Disease Control and Prevention (CDC) has blood tests to look for the Zika virus and other viruses spread by mosquitoes.

 If you're pregnant and have recently traveled to an area where the Zika virus is common, ask your doctor whether you should be tested, even if you don't have symptoms.